 Based on these principles, the Court found that the MMMA preempts the city ordinance to the extent that the ordinance seeks to penalize activity permitted by the MMMA.

 Addressing Wyoming’s argument, the Court found that the CSA would not preempt the MMMA here because the two laws are not in direct conflict.
 The MMMA grants immunity and defenses from penalties from the state government, and does not purport to grant immunity or defenses from federal prosecution.
 Moreover, states are not bound to enforce federal law.

-The Court of Appeals found for Ter Beek, ruling that Wyoming’s ordinance is void and unenforceable to the extent that it punishes medical use of marijuana in compliance with the MMMA.734-883-9584 or at email@example.com to speak with attorney Sam Bernstein.
+The Court of Appeals found for Ter Beek, ruling that Wyoming’s ordinance is void and unenforceable to the extent that it punishes medical use of marijuana in compliance with the MMMA.Contact ArborYpsi Law at 734-883-9584 or at firstname.lastname@example.org to speak with attorney Sam Bernstein.